Treasurer

 Where can I pay my taxes?

 - You may pay by mail.
-Mail the appropriate payment stub(s) and your payment to Clay County Collector, PO Box 88 Louisville, IL 62858; retain the upper portion of the bill for your records.
+Mail the appropriate payment stub(s) and your payment to the County Treasurer’s Office.
+Retain the upper portion of the bill for your records.
 Your cancelled check will be your receipt.

-- You may pay in person at the Clay County Treasurer’s Office: 111 E Chestnut Louisville, IL 62858, 8:00am – 4:00pm Monday through Friday except on holidays.
+- You may pay in person at the Clay County Treasurer’s Office.

-- You may drop your payment in our secure drop box located outside our office at 111 E Chestnut, Louisville IL 62858.
+- You may drop your payment in our secure drop box located outside our office.

 What if I cannot pay my taxes by the statutory due dates?